 I am a graduate student at Dartmouth College and Cell Biologist with a knack for microscopy, assay development, and data visualization and communication.
-I work in the Avasthi Lab, and I'm primarily interested in untangling the functional differences between a conventional actin and a divergent actin in our model organism Chlamydomonas Reinhardtii, a unicellular green alga.
+I work in the Avasthi Lab, and I'm primarily interested in untangling the functional differences between a conventional actin and a divergent actin in the unusual model organism Chlamydomonas Reinhardtii, a unicellular green alga.

 News and Updates: